April Seymore - Executive Officer

 Josh Solomonsz - Marketing and Communications Coordinator

 Josh has worked in communications and marketing for various non-profits for the last five years.
 His life ambition is to use his strengths to empower others to use their own in whatever field they choose to pursue.
-His biggest passions lie in equality, justice, and sustainability, and he is currently studying a Masters of Environment & Sustainability to develop skills and knowledge in environmental security, particularly in the context of international development.
+His biggest passions lie in equality, justice, and sustainability, and he is currently studying a Masters of Environment & Sustainability to develop skills and knowledge in environmental security.

 He has a varied background, including studying Politics and Literature in university, working in the banking sector, and developing youth leadership in a global non-profit.
 Josh’s current goal is to combine his experience with his passion for the environment and sustainability to engage more people in protecting the Port Phillip Bay.
 Outside of work, Josh enjoys reading, exploring nature, and supporting Essendon in the footy.